maas-engineering/.github/profile/README.md

-# Magic as a Service
+# Magic as a Service™